Deploy COS for robotics server in the cloud¶

 Grafana login page¶

 The default password for Grafana is automatically generated for every installation.
-To access Grafana's

-web interface, use the username admin
+To access Grafana's web interface, use the username admin,

-, and the password obtained from the get-admin-password action as follows:
+and the password obtained from the

 juju run grafana/0 get-admin-password